-When discussing cash flow, the terms ‘’Positive Cash Flow” and “Negative Cash Flow’’ will be frequently used.
+When discussing cash flow, you will frequently hear the terms ‘’Positive Cash Flow” and “Negative Cash Flow’’.

-Positive cash flow is vital to any business and if you are not regularly seeing positive cash flow, it could be an indication that your business is struggling.
+Positive cash flow is vital to any business.
+If you are not regularly seeing positive cash flow, it could be an indication that your business is struggling.

 What is a Cash Flow Forecast?

 One of the best ways to monitor your cash flow and to ensure that your business stays afloat is with a Cash Flow Forecast.